This post was updated on May 20, 2022

 Appearance After Initial Stain Application: 9

 – Beautiful!
 Penofin has traditionally produced some of the nicest finishes and the Penofin Exotic Hardwood Stain does not disappoint.
 The mahogany wood has a deep richness to it when the Penofin was applied.

-– The Penofin Exotic Wood Stain only retained 40% of it’s color after the year period.
+– The Penofin Exotic Wood Stain only retained 40% of its color after the year period.
 As mentioned previously we only test exotic hardwoods for 1 year.
 Penofin suggests that the stain should be reapplied every 3-6 months for exotic hardwoods.
-This seems a but much but if you have the time then it would make sense to reapply twice a year.
+This seems a bit much but if you have the time then it would make sense to reapply twice a year.